belle2/basf2/analysis/doc/DecayString.rst

 Arrows
 ^^^^^^
 In addition to the common arrow :code:`'->'`, one can use different types of arrows.
-If the following verbose arrow is used, :code:`isSignal` will consider missing radiated photons and/or missing intermediate resonances.
+If the following verbose arrow is used, :b2:var:`isSignal` will consider missing radiated photons and/or missing intermediate resonances.

 * :code:`'->'` intermediate resonances and radiated photons are ignored
 * :code:`'-->'`, :code:`'=>'` and :code:`'==>'` work same as :code:`'->'`.
 These three will be deprecated in release-05, please consider to use :code:`'->'`.